ostdotcom/website-docupony/platform/docs/wallet/kms.md

 **Creation of the recoveryOwner key pair**

-The recoveryOwner is created using inputs from the Partner, OST and the user.
+The recoveryOwner is created using inputs from the client, OST and the user.
 The user's input is a 6-digit pin.

-The Partner and OST must provide pseudorandom inputs that are mapped to the user.
-For the sake of clarity, the Partner's input shall be referred to as the Partner User Secret and OST's input shall be referred to as OST User Salt.
+The client and OST must provide pseudorandom inputs that are mapped to the user.
+For the sake of clarity, the client's input shall be referred to as the client User Secret and OST's input shall be referred to as OST User Salt.

 These inputs are put through a cryptographically-sound key generation process (such as Scrypt) to create the private key that will be used as the recoveryOwner for the DelayedRecoveryModule.